arow-oss/arow.info-blog/preprocessed-site/posts/2015-07-10-servant-intro.markdown

 This article is aimed at people who have a basic familiarity with Haskell.
-This includes understanding things like typeclasses, applicatives, monads, monad transformers, pointfree style, etc.
+This includes understanding things like typeclasses, applicatives, monads, monad transformers, pointfree style, ghci, etc.

 ## Servant Example